-The moments in which I LOVE the summer the most seems to always be in the middle of the winter.
-Although drinking hot drinks, wearing cute boots and cozying up to watch a movie may sound fun from afar, by the time February rolls around all I want to do is lay on a beach somewhere sipping on an iced tea.
-As this winter has progressed, my desire to cook and bake winter dishes has slowly decreased and I’ve evidently begun to make fruity and sweet dishes once again.
+The moment I LOVE the summer most seems to always be in the middle of the winter.
+Although drinking hot drinks, wearing cute boots and cozying up to watch a movie may sound fun from afar, by the time February rolls around, all I want to do is lay on a beach somewhere sipping iced tea.
+As this winter has progressed, my desire to cook and bake winter dishes has slowly decreased, and I’ve evidently begun to make fruity and sweet dishes once again.

-On that note, I decided I wanted to make something summery and lemony.
-I ultimately decided to bake lemon bars with a twist.
-I made a sweet lemon glaze and spread it over the top of the lemon bars, adding a unique touch.
-Since lemon bars are already so sweet, adding the glaze didn’t change the level of tartness, but did make the flavor of the actual lemon bar more smooth and flavorful.
+On that note, I wanted to make something summery and lemony.
+I decided to bake lemon bars with a twist.
+I made a tart lemon glaze and spread it over the top of the lemon bars, adding a unique, zesty kick.
+Since lemon bars are already so sweet, adding the sour glaze didn’t change the level of tartness, but perfectly complimented the flavor of the actual lemon bars making everything more smooth, balanced, and flavorful.

 1 cup butter, softened

 1/2 cup granulated sugar

 2 lemons, juiced